igelfiend/starlab-test/README.md

 Employees can be choosed via tree.
 If element is selected at will be highlighted with green background.

 Employee's info form allows to do edit stuff.
 To confirm changes is needed to press `Update`.
-Besides, it has `Ass subordinate` button that shows new employees form and freezes both tree and employee info form.
+Besides, it has `Add subordinate` button that shows new employees form and freezes both tree and employee info form.
+Be sure that you selected any of tree element to add a new one as subordinate.
+If you won't select anything then both `Add subordinate` and `Update` won't work.

 New employee form can be either cancled via `Cancel` button or confirmed by pressing `Save` button.
 In both cases this form will be hidden from user and tree and employee info form will be unfreezed.